Thailand 2025: The Best Areas in Koh Phangan for Families

 The only downside to this area is that it can get very crowded.
 The area is popular and, therefore, often busy, which can lead to crowded beaches and restaurants, especially during the high season.
 Also, accommodation prices here are particularly high because everyone wants to live in Sri Thanu.

-Nevertheless, we have been living in this area with our two kids for a year and are very happy.
+Nevertheless, we lived in this area with our two kids for a year and were very happy.

 Diane, photographer and mom of two, has been living in Sri Thanu for 6.5 years: “As the island rapidly changes, I’m opting for simpler, nostalgic activities with my family that remind us of pre-COVID days.
 One of the reasons we moved here was to enjoy a slower, more meaningful life together.
 Sri Thanu is an amazing place to live as a family because it offers so much for a relatively small village.
 I appreciate having so many options at my fingertips – yoga centers, gyms, plant-based restaurants, great coffee – there are plenty to choose from.